lockys/Dcard.js/README.md

 });
 ```

-Get content by a Post ID
+Get an title content by a Post ID

 ```
 var Dcard = require('dcard');